EnzoBnl/enzobnl/spark.md

 - **Execution region**:
 buffering intermediate data when performing shuffles, joins, sorts and aggregations

 *Note about OOMs and execution region*: Operators like join or sort produce data structures (arrays, maps) that are optimized but grow with partitions size (in bytes or in records).
 Thus it is recommended to use a partitioning that split the data in chunks of a size that fits in $\frac{executionRegionSize}{spark.executor.cores}$.
-This is an order of magnitude but some operators are more greedy than others and only experience/experiments can help to tune it fine without l
+This is an order of magnitude but some operators are more greedy than others and only experience/experiments can help to tune memory settings fine to avoid throwing away money with unused resources.

 - **Storage region**:
   - caching data blocks to optimize for future accesses